 Jnana Prabodhini always believes in experimenting, rather it itself is addressed as “An experiment in Education”.
 Along with the traditional/common rooms like Computer-Aided Classrooms, Library, Computer Lab and Science Laboratories; Prashala has other special rooms like :

 The traditional approach of Maths teaching-learning is more or less restricted to the Text-book note-book syndrome.
-In this approach the teaching-learning process becomes too abstract, formal and logical.
-The Maths lab seek to balance and complement it by making available hands-on, tangible, informal, intutive and engaging real life opportunities and experiences.
+In this approach, the teaching-learning process becomes too abstract, formal, and logical.
+The Maths lab seeks to balance and complement it by making available hands-on, tangible, informal, intuitive, and engaging real-life opportunities and experiences.

 |Carpentry||5, & 7th|

 |Paper Work||5 & 7th|